premanand-DL/multi-channel_audio_simulator/README.md

 <img width="450" height="900" src="https://github.com/iitbdaplab/multi-channel_audio_simulator/blob/master/images/gui2.png" />
 </div>

-#### Generate multi-channel audio from the stored RIR
-To generate multi-channel audio from the generated RIR, browse the stored RIR file(stored in .mat format).
-Choose the required number of source files from any desired folder.
-After all the source files are chosen, *Generate-multi channel audio* button will be enabled.
-This will generate the multi-channel audio and will be stored at *multi_audio* folder by default.

 ###
 Alternatively, to Generate the RIR from command line without running the GUI, using:
 ```